 Also, toward the end of baking, remove your cookies from the oven once the edges are set but the centers still look slightly undercooked.
 The residual heat will continue to cook them as they cool on the sheet pan, which keeps them nice and chewy and more soft than crisp.

-A cookie's chewiness or crispiness depends a lot on the ratio of ingredients in it.
 For instance, if you wanted a chocolate chip cookie with more spread, which will also tend to be on the crispier side, look for a recipe that uses mostly granulated (white) sugar.
 Brown sugar, on the other hand, contains more liquid in it, which is key in making a more moist and chewy cookie.
+It can also help produce thick chocolate chip cookies.

 However, these aren't hard and fast rules for *every* cookie recipe because the role of sugar changes a bit with the ingredients around it.
 You can read more about each kind of sugar in this fascinating article from Serious Eats.